 Alaska Structures can meet the housing and accommodation needs of mining crews from 10 to 5,000 people.
 We offer a wide selection of building models, sizes, and styles.
 All of which can be custom configured to meet your specific workforce housing requirements and to comply with local or governing rules and regulations.

-Available in widths up to 30-feet wide, and custom designed to any length - our versatile SQX Series are a modern building system that gets it’s looks from the quonset hut style, and can be configured to provide workforce housing accommodations for workers, managers, and supervisors.
-The Alaska Denali Building System™ combines the privacy and comfort of hard-wall building systems with the added benefit of being able to easily be taken down and relocated.
-The Denali Building System can be configured for individual rooms with private en-suite bathrooms, or larger rooms for shared living spaces.
+Available in widths up to 30-feet wide, and custom designed to any length – our versatile SQ Series are a modern building system that gets it’s looks from the quonset hut style, and can be configured to provide workforce housing accommodations for workers, managers, and supervisors.

 Mining Buildings and Enclosures for All Mining Operations

 Alaska Structures produces modular buildings and camp systems to support all activities of mining operations.
 Our engineered fabric structures are designed to stand up to the world’s harshest environments and meet current local and international building codes for safety and durability.

 In addition to custom-built structures for mining ponds, reclamation structures, and tailings pond enclosures, you can use engineered fabric structures from Alaska Structures to house and protect sensitive monitoring and testing equipment, pump stations, and material handling equipment, and as bulk storage facilities for preprocessed ore.

 Our experienced building specialist will work with mining, oil and gas, and environmental remediation companies to develop custom-built structures, designed to meet your exact building specifications and engineered to provide an unmatched level of durability.

 If you would like to discuss using an engineered fabric building for your mining or reclamation site, please:

 - Chat with one of our building specialists.